dynobase-icon

 Using Console

-First, open Lambda which should have an access to the DynamoDB and head to "Permissions" tab.
+First, open the Lambda function that should have access to DynamoDB and head to the "Permissions" tab.
 On that tab, click "View Role Document".

-An editor should popup.
-Add following inline policy to the policies array:
+An editor should pop up.
+Add the following inline policy to the policies array:

 Using Serverless Framework